desicurry/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive layouts combine features of fixed, adaptive, and fluid websites together into one seamless experience.
+An adaptive website needs to load ALL possible layouts while responsive websites only need to load the one that works across all platforms.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first website means getting Mobile responsive website first.
+Mobile first strategy is when a website developer is designing a website for smartphones, tablets and mobile devices takes priority over desktops.
+With desktop first, the primary design is for the desktop.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Font-size: 62.5% in the html tag makes it easier to convert rem units by the power of 10 instead of 16.
+62.5 * .16 = 10.
+That means 1rem would equate to 10px throughout the document.

 4. How would you describe preprocessing to someone new to CSS?

+A CSS preprocessor is a program that lets you generate CSS from the preprocessor's own unique syntax.
+These features make the CSS structure more readable and easier to maintain.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept for processing is the use of variables and mixins.
+I get the most trouble with nesting them.
+I eventually get it but need to keep practicing.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.